-There are many reasons why you might want to convert videos between formats.
+There are many reasons why you might want a free video converter.
 You might want to play a particular video on a device that has limited storage and there need to reduce the size of the file.

 You might want to keep your entire video collection in the same format, but have a few rogue entries messing up your system.
 Or you might want to change a video recorded in a strange format on your phone into something that is more easily shared with others.

-Quick, flexible and easy to use; simply the best free video converter you can download today
+Quick, flexible and easy to use – the best free video converter

-Freemake has built up something of a name for itself for producing astonishing powerful yet easy to use software and making it available free of charge.
+Freemake has built up something of a name for itself for producing powerful yet easy to use software, and making it available free of charge.
 Freemake Video Converter is no exception, continuing the company's enviable track record.